Image

 • Tier I Offenders: These have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and are more for misdemeanor sexual offenses or minor statutory offenses.

-Penalties for Failing to Register as a Sex Offender in Clark County, MO
+Penalties for Not Registering as a Sex Offender in Clark County and Throughout Missouri

 Child Pornography Defense Lawyer Clark County, MO | Criminal Defense Law Firm in Clark County, MO | Combs Waterkotte